 Surgical Planning Based on the Anatomy

 To determine the technical resectability of the disease and permit an efficient surgical approach, anatomical characteristics should be evaluated in detail prior to surgery.
-In general terms, all tumors should be ...
+In general terms, ...